Adult Dual Enrollment

 - Create an abbreviated educational plan.

-*To check the status on your application, please visit the ADE Application Status page.
+*To check the status on your application, please visit the Adult Dual Enrollment Application Status page.

 Step 4: Meet with a Credit Counselor

-Stop by General Counseling to develop your comprehensive educational plan.
-They are located in the Student Services Bldg., 2nd floor, windows 20-24.
+Stop by General Counseling to develop your Comprehensive Educational Plan.
+(Student Services Bldg., 2nd floor, windows 20-24)

-Step 5: Make a 2nd appointment with a Noncredit Counselor
+Step 5: Make a follow-up appointment with your Noncredit Counselor

 Step 6: Textbook Support

-- Dream Resource Center, Student Services Bldg., 2nd floor, counseling window 19 and 21
+- Dream Resource Center (Student Services Bldg., 2nd floor, windows 19 and 21)

 Step 7: Support Programs